 My metaphor of the Machine isn’t meant to diminish the importance of excellent people nor craftsmanship.
 Rather, it aims to put those things into the context of a structured process which isn’t whimsical about how effort gets allocated.
 Excellent people and practices are key for this process to work.
 The most influential business decisions come from choosing both wisely and consciously improving them on an ongoing basis.

+This combination of strength and adaptability is necessary for our personal lives as well.
 While there is no definition for “mental health” (only problems), I have come to believe it means the following:

 Health = The ability to achieve personal goals through a process that accurately perceives consequences, develops insight, and adapts behavior in a way that produces continued learning.